sourcefrog/cargo-mutants/README.md

   I suggest you don't statically deny warnings in your source code, but rather set `RUSTFLAGS` when you do want to check this.

-## Limitations, caveats, and known bugs

-* Some mutations will cause the program to hang or spin, for example if called as the condition of a `while` loop. cargo-mutants currently detects this but does not kill the test process, so you'll need to find and kill it yourself.
-(On Unix we might need to use `setpgrp`.)

-* Copying the tree to build it doesn't work well if the `Cargo.toml` points to dependencies by a relative `path`.

 ## Goals

 * Draw attention to code that is not tested or only "pseudo-tested": reached by tests but the tests